 Q. Who will pay for my trip?

-The Health Boards in NI will pay for the patient’s travel and for that of one carer.
+For adults travelling to Kings, the Health Boards in NI will pay for the patient’s travel and for that of one carer.
 Travel forms, which you will need to sign, must be completed by the doctors in advance.

 Q. How will I get to Kings?